jacegu/javieracero.com/_drafts/design-consistency.markdown

 The features on the right tail of the distribution tend to be the most problematic of all.
 Frequently the complexity of the problem to tackle outgrows the prescribed patterns.
 Bloated abstractions are a frequent indicator that tends to be the source of bugs and burden maintainability.

-It is also very frequent that these features end up being where the consistency breaks.
+It is also very frequent that these components end up being where the consistency breaks.
 The bloated abstractions are overflown by complexity and engineers refactor it away, ignoring the predefined set of building blocks.
 Usually, the organization overlooks this situation and believes that consistency is still in place.

 ![Complexity-vs-Feature-Count-Distribution-Right-Tail](https://s3.amazonaws.com/javieracero.com/consistent-design-feature-count-vs-comlexity-3.png)